KoryNunn/automage/doc.md

 ```
 automage.pressKey // press a key
 automage.pressKeys // press many keys
-automage.findAll // find all matching elements with a semantic selector
+automage.findAll // find all matching elements with a semantic selector sorted by type
-automage.find // find the first matching element with a semantic selector
+automage.find // find all matching element with a semantic selector and matching type
-automage.get // find exactly one matching element with a semantic selector
+automage.get // find exactly one matching element with a semantic selector and matching type
 automage.click // click exactly one matching element with a semantic selector
 automage.typeInto // type into exactly one matching element with a semantic selector
 automage.getFocusedElement // get the element that currently has focus in the document